luke-xue/luke-xue.github.io/index.markdown

 Hey, I'm Luke Xue!

-I'm a Junior at [Columbia University](https://www.columbia.edu/) studying Computer Science.
-I'm a Software Engineer Intern at [Coinbase](https://www.coinbase.com/).
+I'm a Junior at [Columbia University](https://www.columbia.edu/) studying Computer Science and a Software Engineer Intern at [Coinbase](https://www.coinbase.com/).
 I previously interned at a variety of companies ranging from early to late stage.
 At [Noldor](https://www.noldor.com/), I built microservices for data pipelines.
 At [Sandia National Laboratories](https://www.sandia.gov/), I made an internal ChatGPT-style tool.
 At [Premise Data](https://premise.com/), I refactored an open-source project for quick Google Cloud Platform deployments.

 I also source early-stage startups and founders as a [Pear](https://pear.vc/) Venture Fellow and I'm President of the [Columbia Organization of Rising Entrepreneurs](https://www.coreatcu.com/).
 Previously, I was a lead for [Almaworks](https://www.alma.works/), a student-run startup accelerator.